Mercury-Language/mercury/Documentation/README.MS-VisualC.md

 * Setting up the build environment
 * Configuration and installation
 * Using Mercury in the MSYS2 or Cygwin shells
+* Using Mercury in the Windows Command Prompt
 * Limitations

 Supported MSVC versions